 1. Stipend and Tuition –

-All MD/PhD and PhD students are offered a stipend, the full cost of tuition and a comprehensive health insurance package.
+All MD/PhD and PhD in Biomedical Sciences or Neuroscience students are offered a stipend, the full cost of tuition and a comprehensive health insurance package.
 Continuation of this support is contingent upon maintaining satisfactory progress (see section on Satisfactory Progress) in the Program at all times.
 The Program reserves the right to discontinue support in the absence of such progress.
-The stipend for annual year 2011-12 is $32,500 and is adjusted periodically as the school endeavors to enable its students to keep pace with expenses and rising costs.
+The stipend for annual year 2015-16 is $34,000 and is adjusted periodically as the school endeavors to enable its students to keep pace with expenses and rising costs.

 B. Ph.D. in Clinical Research and all Master’s Degree students: